-Our primary liquidity and capital resource requirements are to finance the cost of our planned marketing efforts and the manufacture and sale of Protandim[®] and to pay our general and administrative expenses.
-Our primary sources of liquidity are cash flow from the sales of our product.
+Our primary liquidity and capital resource requirements are to finance the cost of our planned marketing efforts, the manufacture and sale of Protandim® and to pay our general and administrative expenses.
+Our primary sources of liquidity are cash flow from the sales of our product and funds raised from our 2007 private placement.

-At December 31, 2007, our available cash and marketable securities were approximately \$1,617,000.
-This represents an increase of approximately \$1,456,000 from the approximately \$161,000 in cash and cash equivalents as of June 30, 2007.
-During the six months ended December 31, 2007, our net cash provided by operating activities was approximately \$105,000 as compared to net cash used by operating activities of approximately \$1,989,000 during the six months ended December 31, 2007 is due primarily to the return of deposits held by third parties and stock based compensation expense offset against the operating loss.
+At March 31, 2008, our available liquidity was approximately \$1,312,000, including available cash and cash equivalents and marketable securities, less amounts borrowed against the Company's marketable securities.
+This represents an increase of approximately \$1,151,000 from the approximately \$161,000 in cash, cash equivalents and marketable securities as of June 30, 2007.
+From time to time, the Company has invested in marketable securities including auction rate preferred securities ("ARPS") to maximize interest income.
+We have been notified by several of the corporate entities that have issued ARPS to the Company of plans to refinance these instruments and we expect settlement of ARPS held by the Company to occur during the next several months.
+During the nine months ended March 31, 2008, our net cash used by operating activities was approximately \$169,000 as compared to net cash used by operating activities of approximately \$2,372,000 during the nine months ended March 31, 2007.
+The Company's cash used by operating activities during the nine month period ended March 31, 2008 decreased primarily as a result of cost savings initiatives implemented during the prior fiscal year.

-During the six months ended December 31, 2007, our net cash used by investing activities was approximately \$1,509,000 which was primarily due to the purchase of available-for-sale marketable securities, compared to cash provided by investment activities of \$1,105,000 for the six months ended December 31, 2006, which was primarily due to the sale and redemption of available-for-sale marketable securities.
+During the nine months ended March 31, 2008, our net cash used by investing activities was approximately \$1,431,000, primarily due to the purchase of available-for-sale marketable securities.
+During the nine months ended March 31, 2007, cash flow from investing activities was approximately \$2,869,000, primarily due to redemption of marketable securities.

-Cash provided by financing activities during the six months ended December 31, 2007 was approximately \$1,384,000, compared to approximately \$783,000 during the six months ended December 31, 2006.
-Cash provided from financing activities during the six month period ended December 31, 2007 was due to the private placement in September 2007 and October 2007.
+Cash provided by financing activities during the nine months ended March 31, 2008 was approximately \$1,627,000, compared to cash used by financing activities of approximately \$1,500 during the nine months ended March 31, 2007.
+Cash provided by financing activities during the nine month period ended March 31, 2008 was due to the proceeds from the Company's private placement of convertible securities.
+Cash used by financing activities during the nine month period ended March 31, 2007 was due to payments made under a capital lease obligation.

-At December 31, 2007, we had working capital (current assets minus current liabilities) of approximately \$1,113,000, compared to working capital of approximately \$(46,000) at June 30, 2007.
-The increase in working capital was due to the proceeds received from the sale of convertible debentures in our 2007 private placement offering and the return of certain merchant credit card deposits and a legal retainer during the six months ended December 31, 2007.
+At March 31, 2008, we had working capital (current assets minus current liabilities) of approximately \$883,000, compared to working capital of approximately \$(46,000) at June 30, 2007.
+The increase in working capital was due to the sale of convertible debentures in our 2007 private placement offering and the return of certain merchant credit card deposits during the nine months ended March 31, 2008.

-On September 26 and October 31, 2007 the Company issued convertible debentures in a private placement offering, which resulted in net proceeds received by the Company of approximately \$1,328,000.
-Based on the cost reduction initiatives that we have undertaken to conserve our cash resources and the net proceeds received by the Company on September 26, 2007 and October 31, 2007, we currently anticipate that our cash resources will be sufficient to fund our anticipated working capital and capital expenditure needs through at least December 31, 2008.
+On September 26, and October 31, 2007, the Company issued convertible debentures in a private placement offering, which resulted in net proceeds received by the Company of approximately \$1,328,000.
+Based on the cost reduction initiatives that we have undertaken to conserve our cash resources and the net proceeds received by the Company on September 26 and October 31, 2007, we currently anticipate that our cash resources will be sufficient to fund our anticipated working capital and capital expenditure needs through at least March 31, 2009.